ducquando/learn-swift/language guide/3-control-flow-statements.md

 The `guard` statement is an opposite of `if` statement.
 It executes statements depending on the Boolean value of an expression.

 Although it uses the same method as `if` (executing the code if the condition is true), it is normally used to execute a code block inside `else` branch if the condition is `false`.
 And the condition is normally an optional binding that returns `true` or `false` given the value's existence.
+Similar to `if` statement, `guard` also accepts constant declaration as the condition.

 Furthermore,` guard` is typically used inside a function or an iteration.
 As a result, a `guard` statement always has an `else` clause which includes a [control transfer statement](#3-control-transfer) such as `return`, `continue`, and `throw` to exit the function/iteration.